Child-Friendly Business Awards

-Six Child-Friendly Laws Every Parent Should Know
+Six Child-Friendly Laws in California that Every Parent Should Know

 Pregnancy Disability Leave

 Women who work for an employer with 5 or more employees are entitled to up to 4 months of Pregnancy Disability Leave.

 California Family Rights Act (CFRA)

 Workers may take up to 12 weeks of leave to bond with a newborn baby, newly adopted or foster child within the first 12 months of the child’s arrival in the home.

 Workers who pay into the State Disability Insurance can get up to six weeks of partial pay a year while taking time off from work to care for a new child or a sick family member.